RafaelMartins4/EZASP/README.md

 ### On-Hover Predicate Information

-When you hover over a predicate, the extension reveals a pop-up message containing the comment added by the user where the predicate was defined.
+When you hover over a predicate, the extension reveals a pop-up message containing the comment added by the user and where the predicate was defined.

 ### Missing Comment Warning

-It detects predicates defined without preceding comments and highlights them with a yellow underline, and on hover a message will appear explaining why is this line highlighted.
+Rules without preceding comments are highlighted (yellow underline), and on hover a message will appear explaining this.

 ### Multi-File Support

-As it has already been mentioned, this Visual Studio Code extension is created with base on other two extensions.
-In one of them, you can break your program into multiple files, as long as they are stored within the same directory and in that same directory includes a config.json file with an array containing the names of the additional files.
-In the EZASP extension, we added to this feature, by making it so that if the config file has the additional files, the predicate validation and on-hover predicate information features will keep their capabilities throughout the multiple files.
-Aditionally, if you create the config.json file using the command in the command pallete "EZASP - create config.json file" it will have an additional entry for disableFeatures.
-Here, by switching the values from false to true, you can disable the features and choose which ones are you interested in using.
+Building on the asp-language support extension, you can can use a config.json file to specify which of the previous features you want to be active.
+The assessment should focus solely on this and the corresponding command in the command pallete "EZASP - create config.json file” (and not on running clingo with several files).